abstractedfox/BurnManager/Readme.txt

 Burn Manager Redux

 This is the rewrite progress of the original Burn Manager (also known as 'DiscDoingsWPF').
-To see a completed application, you will want to go there, but perhaps you will also see why it's a good idea to do a slightly better one.
+That application was left in a working state (and is still available to use) but now that it's there, it could benefit from some better ideas and practices I picked up during and after.
+The objective this time is to have better separation of concerns (particularly separating platform specific features from program logic), cleaner data structures, and an overall more maintainable codebase.
+Feel free to observe progress as it comes along.